 Registration is closed.
 Please look for sign up information around March 2019 for next year’s camp!

-01 Creativity Camp Beginner (1st-3rd grade): Students work in small teams using LEGOs to design and build solutions to problems.
+01 Creativity Camp Beginner 9:00am- 10:30am (1st-3rd grade): Students work in small teams using LEGOs to design and build solutions to problems.
 Each team is mentored by a high school robotics team member.
-Note: This camp is designed to be fun for everyone.
+NOTE: This camp is designed to be fun for everyone.
 Challenges each day will be theme based.
 Awards will highlight different design principles.

-03 Design Camp Beginner (4th-8th grade): Using 3D Modeling software, students learn design fundamentals to create 3D models and assemblies.
+03 Design Camp Beginner 9:00am- 10:30am (4th-8th grade): Using 3D Modeling software, students learn design fundamentals to create 3D models and assemblies.
 An emphasis is placed on the many fun features.
-Note: This is meant for students who have never designed on a computer before.
+NOTE: This is meant for students who have never designed on a computer before.
 Many high school team members will be available for 1 on 1 support.

-06 CNC Manufacturing Camp (4th-8th grade): Advanced manufacturing continues to a very rewarding field.
-In our CNC camp, students will learn the design and set up required for our many CNC processes.
-Each student will get a take home project.
+06 CNC Fabrication and Prototyping Camp 11:00am- 12:30pm (4th-8th grade): Advanced manufacturing continues onward to a very rewarding field.
+In this camp, students will learn the design and set up required to turn a computer designed idea into a physical product.
+Each student create their own take home project.
 NOTE: Students will be in a manufacturing setting.
 They must follow directions to ensure safety.